-- 15. This Court has jurisdiction over this action pursuant to 28 U.S.C. § 1332(d) because there are more than 100 class members, the aggregate amount in controversy exceeds \$5,000,000.00, exclusive of interest, fees, and costs, and at least one class member is a citizen of a state different from at least one defendant. - 16.
-Venue is proper in this District pursuant to 28 U.S.C. § 1391 because this is the District in which a substantial part of the events giving rise to the claims asserted occurred, the Plaintiff resides in this District, the injuries to Plaintiff occurred here, and the cause of action arose here.
+15. This Court has jurisdiction over this action pursuant to 28 U.S.C. § 1332(d) because there are more than 100 class members, the aggregate amount in controversy exceeds \$5,000,000.00, exclusive of interest, fees, and costs, and at least one class member is a citizen of a state different from at least one defendant.
+Additionally, this Court also has jurisdiction over this action pursuant to 28 U.S.C. § 1331 because this is a civil action arising under the laws of the United States.
+This Court has supplemental jurisdiction over the state law claims raised herein pursuant to 28 U.S.C § 1367 because those claims are so related to claims in the action within the Court's original jurisdiction that they form part of the same case or controversy.